Jan. 6 committee votes unanimously to subpoena Trump

 “The vice president said publicly that he thought he might want to come in.
 And so we were very encouraged by that.
 But since that time, his people have walked it back,” Lofgren said in the prior interview.

-“The need for this committee to hear from Donald Trump goes beyond fact-finding,” Thompson said.
+“The need for this committee to hear from Donald Trump goes beyond factfinding,” Thompson said, later telling reporters he hoped Trump will comply with the subpoena by appearing in person.

 “This is a question about accountability to the American people.
 He must be accountable.”